 Close to the Northern edge of Seoul lies the district of Haebangchon or HBC, as people often refer to it as.
 Made up of Korean words for ‘freedom’ or ‘liberation’ (해방) and ‘village’ (촌), HBC is situated in the region of Yongsan.
 Itaewon is an area of Seoul close to Yongsan famous for its ex-pat community and vivacious lifestyle.

 The particular Facebook group, HBC/Itaewon Information Board, is dedicated to Korean and foreign residents of the HBC and Itaewon areas.
 Upon joining the group, you can meet Korean friends online and offline!

 Right underneath Seoul is the area of Bundang, which stretches from Yatap-dong and Pangyo-dong and ends just after Ori-dong.
 For Korean and foreign residents of Bundang, there is a Facebook group dedicated to the small but vibrant community.
 Because it was originally started and run by two of Bundang’s foreign members, most of the group are foreign.
 However, there are yet several Korean members who are open and eager to meet new friends.

-Yongin Style is a group that caters to the resides of—you guessed it, Yongin!
-Specifically, this Facebook group is a group in which Yongin residents can buy and sell products they don’t need or want anymore.
+Yongin Style is a group that caters to the residents of—you guessed it, Yongin!
+Specifically, this Facebook group is a group where Yongin residents can buy and sell products they don’t need or want anymore.

 There are many methods of meeting Korean friends online and offline!
-If you’re in need of a Korean language exchange partner or a Korean friend with whom to participate in activities or grab a meal, any of these apps will yield you results!
+If you need a Korean language exchange partner or a Korean friend to participate in activities or grab a meal, any of these apps will yield results!